brialparker/aspace-vagrant/README.md

 ```
 ./archivesspace.sh
 ```
+It may take a few minutes to start up, but then you can point your browser to http://localhost:8080 (or whatever port you are using) and get started!

 <i>Cue confetti</i>

 *This path can be changed in [aspace.sh](https://github.com/brialparker/aspace-vagrant/blob/develop/scripts/aspace.sh#L8), this is just a local practice when setting up vagrants.